 When traveling to Norway, you must bring your employment contract and a confirmation from the company in Norway that shows that your company has an agreement to do a job for them.

 If you are granted a residence permit, it will be written in the decision whether you can travel to Norway now or not.
-We do not know when those who are granted a residence permit will be able to travel to Norway.
-We will post new information on these pages when the situation changes.
+You can find information about waiting time here.

 Normally, you must submit your application within 12 months of the date stated in the decision letter to the person in Norway.
 If the VFS application center is closed so that you can't submit the application by the deadline, UDI can make exceptions to the deadline.

 You must explain what is the reason why you did not have the opportunity to submit the application within the deadline.
 You submit this explanation together with the application when it becomes possible for you to attend in person at the VFS application center.
 You can use the "Explanation why I cannot hand in one or more documents (pdf, 662 kB)" form to write the explanation.

 You must attend in person at the VFS application center as soon as possible.
 You can follow the embassy/ VFS website (external website, opens in new window) for information on when it is possible to deliver your documents at your nearest application center.